 “My days are past, my plans are torn apart, even the wishes of my heart.”

 Thanks be to God we all made it.
 But as I continued therapy, my plans to study for the GMAT and go wedding dress shopping that Christmas break and my life felt ripped apart.

 Kristin recalled, “The hardest part of that break was knowing what you, Brad, and your parents were going through and the pain and the heartache of the recovery.”

 I wrote this letter to myself from therapy four months after the accident.

-The hardest part of recovery was the uncertainty of how much of my plans I would get back; the struggle to believe that He was using everything and trust, with clenched knuckles and gritted teeth, that He was healing not in my timing, but in His.
+The hardest part of recovery was the uncertainty of how much of my plans I would get back; the struggle to believe He was using everything and trust, with clenched knuckles and gritted teeth, He was healing not in my timing, but in His.